 If you want to pursue a new career or continue on to higher education, then receiving your high school equivalency certificate is the most valuable step you can take.

-Most colleges, as well as many employers, require some type of high school completion certificate.
-The GED exam is a great way to obtain your high school equivalency certificate diploma.
+Most colleges, as well as many employers, require some type of high school completion or equivalent certificate.
+The GED exam is a great way to obtain your high school equivalency diploma.

-The four GED modules cover the academic fields of Math (Mathematical Reasoning).
-Language (Reasoning through Language Arts or RLAS), Science, and Social Studies.
+The four GED modules cover the academic fields of Math (Mathematical Reasoning), English Language (Reasoning through Language Arts or RLA), Science, and Social Studies.

 The GED tests are not easy at all.
 Students need to demonstrate the knowledge of 4 subjects on the High School Level.